Huawei is in the crosshairs of the Trump administration. So why do so few Americans know about the smartphone giant?

 A few years ago, Huawei was ascendant in the United States, gaining market share by offering handsets to lower-income customers on prepaid plans.
 It sponsored a 2013 U.S. tour by teen heartthrobs the Jonas Brothers, with executives spinning up plans to be “a leading smartphone brand.”

-Because of the U.S. ban on American companies supplying to Huawei — which could come into effect in August following a 90-day reprieve — subsequent Huawei devices are likely to be without popular Google apps such as Gmail and YouTube.
+Because of the U.S. ban on American companies supplying to Huawei — which could take effect in August after a 90-day reprieve — subsequent Huawei devices are likely to be without popular Google apps such as Gmail and YouTube.
 Huawei would have to seek out publicly available versions of the Android operating software, rather than getting them directly from Google.

 Existing Huawei customers will continue to be able to download the latest versions of Google apps, the U.S. search engine company said.